 If you can’t make the races, you can see the horses being bathed in the sea at Carlisle Bay most mornings – a spectular sight if you don’t mind getting up at 6am.

 Scuba Dive in Speighstown

-Speightstown (pronouced Spike’s Town) further up the West Coast from Holetown and just far enough from the sprawling resorts and paparazzi-populated beaches around Sandy Lane.
+Diving is one of the best things to do in Barbados at Christmas.
+So head to Speightstown (pronouced Spike’s Town), further up the West Coast from Holetown and just far enough from the sprawling resorts and paparazzi-populated beaches around Sandy Lane.
 There’s a great family-run dive shop here called Reefs and Wreckers which offers PADI open water courses and a variety of dives for more experienced divers.
 I’ve done a couple of trips with these guys and highly recommend them.
 Barbados has great visibility and there’s some wonderful sites, from intact wrecks to coral reefs teeming with marine life.

 Dine under the stars

-Barbados has some world-class fine dining restaurants.
+Barbados has some world-class fine dining restaurants and eating your way around the island is one of the most popular pastimes in Barbados over the Christmas period so book ahead.
 For a memorable meal where you can feel the sand beneath your feet, book for lunch or a candle-lit dinner at Lobsters Alive in Bridgetown.
 The owners fly their lobsters over from St Vincent and you can watch as they pluck them from the tank and prepare them to order.
 Listen to live jazz music and order their speciality – lobster thermadore served with spicy fries.
 For sushi, Nishi or Fusion in Holetown are the spots to try.